CapMousse/Nagrant/README.md

 Before using Nagrant, you must install Vagrant and any supported virtualization software (Virtualbox, VMWare or Parallels).

-## Root
+## Node

-The `root` property is used to launch the node deamon.
-It must point the folder where you want to launch your nodejs server.
-By default, it use the same value as the default shared folder.
+To add any node instance to the vagran box, you can edit the `node` property of the `Nagrant.yml` file.

+	node:
+	  - dir: /home/vagrant/node/
+	    script: index.js

+To send parameters to your node instance, you can use the `params` property.
+Any property will be set as environment variable reachable with `process.env`.

+	node:
+	  - dir: /home/vagrant/node/
+	    script: index.js
+	    params:
+	   	  - PORT: 8080
+	   	  - MONGODB_NAME: testproject

 ## Folders